pyconau/2021-website/data/Page/social.md

 _Where_: Venueless and [Watch2Gether](https://w2g.tv)

-_Requirements_: Camera and microfone, browser with access to youtube and [Watch2Gether](https://w2g.tv)
+_Requirements_: Camera and microphone, browser with access to youtube and [Watch2Gether](https://w2g.tv)

 _Capacity_: Up to 30 people can join